ClickSend/clicksend-csharp/docs/ContactApi.md

 <a name="listscontactsbylistidget"></a>
 # **ListsContactsByListIdGet**
-> string ListsContactsByListIdGet (int? listId, int? page = null, int? limit = null)
+> string ListsContactsByListIdGet (int? listId, int? page = null, int? limit = null, int? updatedAfter = null)

 Get all contacts in a list